Schlaefer/Saito/pages/funding.md

 <hr>

-Two-factor authentication is especially valuable for administrator and moderator accounts.
+Two-factor authentication is especially valuable for administrator and moderator accounts and/or if can't protect your login with https.